mass-Eve/Video-12----Exercise-01/basics-of-python/about.md

     Literals are the items that have a fixed value in a python-script.
     There are different types of literals in python ~

-    03(a).
+    a).
 String Literals

-    03(b).
+    b).
 Numeric Literals

-    03(c).
+    c).
 Boolean Literals

-    03(d).
+    d).
 Special Literals

 04. Operators

         They represent tokens which are used to perform arithmatic calculations.
         They can be unary or binary.

     Operands

         They are the variables or the values on which the operation happens.

     Unary Operators

         They act on a single operand.

     Binary Operators

         They require atleast two operands.

 05. Punctuators

         These are the tokens (or symbols) that are used in Python to organize the structures, statements, and expressions.
         Some of the Punctuators are: [ ] { } ( ) @  -=  +=  *=  //=  **==  = , etc.

 <!-- Variables & Their Declaration